 Kyle A. Markes Day of Service

-In memory of Country School student and friend, Kyle A. Markes, this family day of service offers off-campus opportunities for our community to engage in hands-on projects supporting organizations in Fairfield County.
+In memory of Country School student and friend, Kyle A. Markes, this family day of service offers opportunities for our community to engage in hands-on projects supporting organizations in Fairfield County.
 Projects are age-appropriate and both on and off campus.
 Parents can choose the activity that works for their family.

 Logo - School Store